mdashlw/ranked-who/README.md

 ![](https://cdn.discordapp.com/attachments/514759495721811987/564382089324265472/unknown.png)

-### Nicked Winner Reveal
+### Nicked Winner Reveal (WIP)

-If you join a lobby after the game where the winner is nicked, it will reveal and remember their name.
+If you join a lobby after the game where the winner was nicked, the mod will reveal their name and remember it for later use.

 ## License